-- During the first 6 to 8 weeks after surgery, you need to drink protein shakes in order to get enough protein.
-After the first 6 to 8 weeks, you may need to continue to drink protein supplements until you are able to get enough protein from food.
-Most people need at least 1 protein shake a day to meet their 120 grams of protein.
-Ready-to-drink protein supplements can be used or you can make your own using protein powder. - If you choose to buy a liquid ready-to-drink protein shake look for one that has at least 20 grams of protein, less than 12 grams of carbohydrate and less than 5 grams fat for each serving.
+- During the first 6 weeks after surgery, you need to drink protein shakes in order to get enough protein.
+After the first 6 weeks, you may need to continue to drink protein supplements until you are able to get enough protein from food.
+Ready-to-drink protein supplements can be used or you can make your own using protein powder. - If you choose to buy a liquid ready-to-drink protein supplement look for one that has at least 15 grams of protein, less than 12 grams of sugar and less than 5 grams fat for each serving.
 Many people use Premier Nutrition High Protein Shake available only at Costco. - Do not choose any of the following supplements as they are too high in carbohydrates: Carnation Breakfast Essentials, Boost, Ensure and Slim Fast. - If you decide to make your own protein shakes using a protein powder supplement, choose one made of whey protein isolate or a soy protein isolate, both of which are lactose-free.
 When choosing a protein powder look for one that has 20 to 40 grams of protein, less than 5 grams of sugar and less than 3 grams of fat for each serving. - When using protein powder to make your own protein shake, read and follow the directions on the label carefully.
 Mix the protein powder with milk or soy milk (less than 12 grams of sugar for each serving) or water.
 Do not mix with juice as this will provide too many calories and sugar.

 How many protein drinks do I need in a day?

 During the Full Fluids Stage:

 - During the first 2 weeks, most of your protein comes from protein drinks.
-The rest of your protein comes from food sources. - Your goal is to have at least 100 grams of protein in a day.
-The amount of protein in the protein supplement or shake you decide to use will determine how many you need in a day. - If your shake has 30 to 40 grams of protein for 1 serving then you need to drink at least 2 to 3 every day to meet your protein needs. - If your shake has 20 to 30 grams of protein for 1 serving then you need to drink at least 3 to 4 every day to meet your protein needs. - Ask your dietitian if you are not sure of how many protein shakes to drink each day. - It is important to know how much protein is in your protein shake or the protein powder you buy so your dietitian can help you meet your protein needs. - It is important to keep track of your protein intake for the first several months and for the long-term as well.
-The chart on the next page will help you figure out how much protein you are getting. - You can either use the pages at the back of this book or a notebook to keep track or use a website or 'APP' such as My Fitness Pal (www.myfitnesspal.com).
+The rest of your protein comes from food sources. - Your goal is to have at least 60 grams of protein in a day.
+The amount of protein in the protein supplement or shake you decide to use will determine how many you need in a day. - If your shake has 30 to 40 grams of protein for 1 serving then you need to drink at least 1 to 2 every day to meet your protein needs. - If your shake has 20 to 30 grams of protein for 1 serving then you need to drink at least 2 to 3 every day to meet your protein needs. - Ask your dietitian if you are not sure of how many protein shakes to drink each day. - It is important to know how much protein is in your protein shake or the protein powder you buy so your dietitian can help you meet your protein needs. - It is important to keep track of your protein intake for the first several weeks.
+The chart on the next page will help you figure out how much protein you are getting. - You can either use the pages at the back of this book to keep track, a notebook or use a website or 'APP' such as My Fitness Pal (www.myfitnesspal.com).